A topic from the subject of Quantification in Chemistry.

 Equipment and Techniques

-• Thermometer: A thermometer is used to measure the temperature of a solution.
+• Thermometer: Used to measure temperature changes.

 Types of Experiments